On-Demand Streaming Audio: Qobuz and Spotify

 Something I found quite annoying was the inability to cue (scrub) within a track.
 Spotify works the same as when playing a local track: you can just drag the progress bar to anywhere within the track.
 Not so with Quobuz: the track starts at the beginning, and all you can do is skip to the next track.

 To assess the sound quality, first I cued up tracks from the same albums both for Spotify and Qobuz using the AudioAanZee Reference Flow music server and played them one after the other.
 It doesn’t take golden ears to hear the difference: it really is night and day.
 Whereas Spotify sounds very restrained and uninteresting, Qobuz immediately does grab your attention by sounding much more articulate, faster and more transparent.
 Subtle details are clearer and the whole is more dynamic, too.
 There’s life to the music, which is simply missing with Spotify.

 Qobuz versus local CD rips

 I am not bashing Qobuz, to the contrary: it is the best streaming service that I have thus far experienced.
 But it doesn’t sound entirely as good as local files.
 Should it?
 Maybe not.
 For me, I still like to own the physical files, and I still buy CD’s, for ripping, and to play at friend’s places.
-But Qobuz is perfect for exploring new music, as well as for remeniscing with music from my youth, that I only want to listen to once more and not necessarily need to own.
+But Qobuz is perfect for exploring new music, as well as for reminiscing with music from my youth, that I only want to listen to once more and not necessarily need to own.

-Above: Setup used to assess the differences.
+Above: the setup used to assess the differences.

-Qobuz alternative Tidal soundquality described in the Aurender N10 review
+Qobuz alternative Tidal sound quality described in the Aurender N10 review